odyssy-automaton/od-io-v2/src/content/work-sections/dao-1.md

 sortOrder: 0
 ---

-The website to receive all members of Odyssy for governance, token withdrawals, and comms.
+The website and app to receive all members of Odyssy for governance, performance, token withdrawals, and communication.

 ![](/img/work/DAO--Featured.png)